Top Franchises for Veterans

 Biggby Coffee

-This U.S. coffee chain is passionate about happy customers and community engagement, while bringing a casual, laid back vibe to the coffee shop experience.
+This U.S. coffee chain is passionate about happy customers and community engagement, while bringing a casual, laid-back vibe to the coffee shop experience.
 After starting in Michigan, Biggby’s gourmet coffee and specialty beverage locations are expanding across the nation.
 Qualified veterans receive 50% off the initial franchise fee.

 Charleys Philly Steaks

 This cheesesteak franchise has been franchising for about 30 years.
 One metric of its success is how often current franchise owners reinvest in new locations.
 Most of its franchisees start with no food service experience.
-Qualified veterans receive 50% off the initial franchise fee of $24,500.

 Dale Carnegie & Associates, Inc.

 Dale Carnegie Training started in 1912.
 Today, the Dale Carnegie & Associates franchise delivers corporate training services in workplace learning and professional development to businesses of all sizes and individuals across the globe.
-Pasr options for veterans included 50% off the initial franchise fee.
+Past options for veterans included 50% off the initial franchise fee.

 Express Employment Professionals

-Express Employment franchisees help local businesses find qualified employees, and help their neighbors find meaningful work.
-This #1 staffing franchise has over 850 locations across the U.S., Canada and South Africa and continues to grow.
+Express Employment franchisees help local businesses find qualified employees and help their neighbors find meaningful work.
+This #1 staffing franchise has over 850 locations across the U.S., Canada, and South Africa and continues to grow.
 Veterans have received 50% off the initial franchise fee in past startups.

 Fast Signs